 The other common species is Lobelia siphilitica, the great blue lobelia.
 Lobelia siphilitica is not a graceful as L. cardinalis, but it makes up the difference by being unbelievably tough.
 The flowers of either blue or white occur on 15-30" spikes during the summer also.

-Thanks to the work of breeders such as our local Thurman Maness, who has combined these two species into a number of wonderful hybrids, we are continuing to expand the usefulness of many of our wonderful native species.
+Thanks to the work of breeders such as our local Thurman Maness, who has combined these two species into a number of wonderful hybrids, we are continuing to expand the usefulness of many of our wonderful native plant species.
 In many cases breeding, or simply selecting and propagating a particularly nice form of a native may be all it takes for a plant to get the recognition that it deserves.